johnprovazek/spotifycoasters/README.md

 - Fix script breaking when computer sleeps or usb is unplugged while running in background on startup.
 - Add local server in the setup scripts to make setup easier.
-- Add a feature for a shuffle NFC tag.

 ## License